 For this reason, ironing board heat pads for storing the iron when heating up or not in use and coverings for the board were commonly made of asbestos products.
 This could be an insulation board or cement for the pads or woven textiles for the coverings.

 Like all Asbestos products, their presence alone was not necessarily a bad thing.
 But as soon as they were damaged or broken, Asbestos fibers would be released and inhaled potentially leading to some pretty nasty Asbestos-related diseases.

 Although they are no longer manufactured, there are still plenty of them out there, you might even be able to find one at your local car boot sale.

 4. Older Paints Contained Lead

 One of the most notorious everyday objects that contained harmful elements.
-Lead was a major component of lead in paint for many decades prior to the late 1970's.
+The lead was a major component of lead in paint for many decades prior to the late 1970s.

 It was also in great demand because it is washable and highly durable compared to non-lead containing alternatives.
 Lead-containing paint use peaked in the 1920's by was already in decline by the end of the 1940's - but it can still be found in many buildings around the world today.